Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working Shell With Bash/Regular Expressions.md

+Need a navigation table, large file

 # Regular Expression (Regex)
  - Regular expressions are symbolic notations used to identify patterns in text.
  - Regular expressions are supported by many command line tools and most programming languages for text manipulation purposes.

 ## Regex using Grep
 - <code>grep</code> - grep searches text files for input patterns and outputs any matches to the standard output.
-- Regex can be used for pattern matching with grep
+- Regex can be used for pattern matching with grep.
-- Below are simple use cases
+- Below are simple use cases:
     ```bash
     dev@dev: cat TEST
     apple